Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Doppler-Shifted Fluctuation-Dissipation Theorem

 \subsection{Kinematic Extension of the FDT}

-With the Galilean invariance established, we now derive the generalized FDT for a driven system.
-Consider a macroscopic subsystem described by the generalized coordinate $\mathbf{A}(t)$ interacting with a fluctuating field $\Psi(\mathbf{q}, t)$ of a high-dimensional environmental bath, initially in thermodynamic equilibrium at temperature $T$ \cite{Kubo1966}.
-The interaction is defined locally in the configuration space $\mathbf{q}$ conjugate to $\mathbf{A}$, such that the generalized force exerted on the subsystem is the gradient of the field sampled at the subsystem's instantaneous state: $\mathbf{F}(t) = -\nabla \Psi(\mathbf{q}, t) |_{\mathbf{q}=\mathbf{A}(t)}$.
+With Galilean invariance established, we now derive the generalized FDT for a driven system.
+Consider a macroscopic subsystem described by the generalized coordinate vector $\mathbf{A}(t)$ interacting with a fluctuating field $\Psi(\mathbf{q}, t)$ of a high-dimensional environmental bath.
+The bath is initially in thermodynamic equilibrium at temperature $T$, where $k_B$ is the Boltzmann constant \cite{Kubo1966}.
+The interaction is defined locally in the configuration space coordinate $\mathbf{q}$ conjugate to $\mathbf{A}$, such that the generalized stochastic force $\mathbf{F}(t)$ exerted on the subsystem is the gradient of the field sampled at the instantaneous state of the subsystem: $\mathbf{F}(t) = -\nabla \Psi(\mathbf{q}, t) |_{\mathbf{q}=\mathbf{A}(t)}$.

-We define the non-equilibrium state of the subsystem by the condition that it evolves with a constant non-zero mean flux $\langle \dot{\mathbf{A}}(t) \rangle = \mathbf{J}$.
+We define the steady state of the subsystem by the condition that it evolves with a constant non-zero mean flux vector $\langle \dot{\mathbf{A}}(t) \rangle = \mathbf{J}$.
 To determine the dissipation in this driven state, we adopt the reference frame co-moving with the flux $\mathbf{J}$, where the subsystem is instantaneously stationary.
-According to the GLE derived via the Mori-Zwanzig projection operator formalism \cite{Mori1965, Zwanzig1961}, the steady-state friction coefficient $\nu(\mathbf{J})$ governing the energy dissipation $\langle P_{diss} \rangle = -M \nu(\mathbf{J}) J^2$ is given by the time-integral of the force autocorrelation function experienced in the co-moving frame
+According to the Generalized Langevin Equation derived via the Mori-Zwanzig projection operator formalism \cite{Mori1965, Zwanzig1961}, the steady-state dissipation coefficient $\Gamma(\mathbf{J})$ governing the macroscopic power dissipation is given by the time-integral of the force autocorrelation function experienced in the co-moving frame: